Turner Construction: Operations

 Turner has 46 offices in the U.S., is active in 20 countries around the world, and averages 1,500 projects per year.
 Turner services include construction management, general contracting, consulting, construction procurement, insurance, and risk management.
-According to Engineering News-Record's 2014 Top 400 Contractors Sourcebook, Turner is the largest "Green contractor" in the United States.
+Turner ranked No. 1 on Engineering News-Record's 2025 Top 400 Contractors list, based on 2024 revenue, and again ranked No. 1 on ENR’s 2026 Top 400 Contractors list.
+The 2026 ranking marked Turner’s sixth consecutive year in the top position.
+The company also ranked No. 1 on ENR's 2025 Top 100 Green Building Contractors list.

+In 2026, Turner made SafeT Coach, an artificial-intelligence-based safety assistant developed for use across its jobsites, available to other construction professionals.